 However, there is now intense commercial and political pressure to drive down costs and improve infrastructure utilization without impacting business continuity and customer services.
 It is time to consider a more proactive management approach that will save capital expenditure by extending useful life.

 As discussed in our report “The Digital Grid Unleashed,” utilities are now recognizing the potential benefits of smarter substations and other assets, with many already making such investments to improve network operations.
-IDC predicts that, by 2020, one in four utilities will integrate new sensor data and cognitive capabilities to boost their assets’ efficiency and reduce maintenance costs.

 As part of this smart substation strategy, monitoring and maintaining the health of transformers has never been more important.
 However, in the past, accurately assessing risk factors has been a complex problem.
 Let’s have a look at why that has been the case.